Serving in Silence: The Margarethe Cammermeyer Story

-Serving in Silence: The Margarethe Cammermeyer Story is a 1995 American television film that aired on NBC on February 6, 1995 and stars Glenn Close and Judy Davis.
+Serving in Silence: The Margarethe Cammermeyer Story is a 1995 American television film directed by Jeff Bleckner.
+It aired on NBC on February 6, 1995, and stars Glenn Close, Judy Davis, Jan Rubeš, and Wendy Makkena.
+The film won several awards in 1995, such as three Primetime Emmy Awards and a Peabody Award, and later received a GLAAD Media Award in 1996.

-Plot
+Plot summary

 The film recounts the events in the life of Colonel Margarethe Cammermeyer which led to her retirement from the Washington National Guard under the U.S. military's gay exclusion policy.

+It begins in 1988, when Cammermeyer, a decorated nurse and officer, meets painter Diane Divelbess and accepts her lesbian identity.
+After she discloses this during a security clearance interview, the Army starts discharge proceedings.
+The film shows her legal challenge and the support she receives from family and colleagues under the pre‑"Don’t Ask, Don’t Tell" policy.